Get Started

 One glaring issue with mutual funds is you have no say over what equities are in the fund.
 You really have no choice with a mutual fund other than to buy the entire fund or not.
 If you take issue with one or two equities that are in it, too bad.
 It’s all or nothing.

 With our portfolios, technically called Separately Managed Accounts, you know exactly what is in your portfolio at every moment.
 Essentially, our portfolios are collections of stocks that we consider a very good mix to achieve your financial goals.
-Ultimately, though, you could decide to remove or add stocks to the portfolio at will.
-Why?
-The obvious example is the USCCB Guidelines don’t actually exclude companies involved in alcohol, but many people are reluctant to invest in them.
+Ultimately, though, you are able to remove stocks you find objectionable from your portfolio as you see fit.
+An obvious example is the USCCB Guidelines don’t actually exclude companies involved in alcohol, but many people are reluctant to invest in them.
 So if Brown Forman appears in your portfolio and you want it out, we can make it happen.
 If it appears in a mutual fund, you’re out of luck.
 Or maybe you just really want to own stock in a specific company.
 We can add it to your portfolio.
-You can’t do either with a mutual fund.
+You can’t do either of the above with a mutual fund.

 There are other reasons why an investment portfolio is better than a mutual fund (oftentimes lower fees, no double dipping on fees, no or smaller cash reserve, potentially better tax implications, the list goes on…), but, as investors, we find it’s most important to have that granular control over what stocks are in and which are out.